satpalsr/sdk/docs/server.playerentity.md

 ## Remarks

 Player entities extend the [Entity](./server.entity.md) class.
 They can be created and assigned to a player when a player joins a world.
-PlayerEntity automatically handles mapping player inputs to the associated character controller of the entity, calling the character controller's onTickPlayerMovement method when player input has changed.
+PlayerEntity automatically handles mapping player inputs to the associated entity controller of the entity, calling the entity controller's onTickPlayerMovement method when player input has changed.

 ## Example